 Keep in mind that all the District's contracted plumber will do is dig to the water main and shut off the service at the corporation.
 The excavation would be left open for four days.

 If no one contacts the District's plumber to complete the repairs, the plumber will fill the excavation, and if needed, have the street or sidewalk repaired.
 This work is billed to M.U.D. by the plumber.
 The District then bills the property owner.

+If your property does not front a water main, or your water service is not connected to the water main that fronts your property, you may have a "private water service line."
 Rules governing private water service lines are slightly different than for a regular water service.
 Depending upon the extent of the repair, there may be additional administrative requirements and fees that must be paid before repairs can be done.
 Your plumber can advise you.

 The M.U.D.
 Board of Directors sets the water rates and the non-gas or fixed base part of the gas rate.
 The fixed base rate covers costs for operation, maintenance and administration of gas plants and mains.

 The gas part of the rate, which fluctuates every month depending on the price at the wellhead, goes to buy natural gas.
 This cost is passed on directly to you.